 The Float Test

 Another way you can tell how old your eggs are is by conducting the float test, which measures the air pocket of your egg.
 The amount of air inside an egg is an indication of its age, and the more air inside means the older it is.
 All you have to do for this one is to fill up a bowl or glass with water, which you should then place your suspected egg/s into.
 If your egg floats, then your egg has gone off, but if your egg sinks, then it’s still fresh!

 To ensure optimum freshness and reduce waste, it’s a good idea to use a chicken egg marking date stamp after collecting your chickens’ eggs from their coop.
 Simply mark your eggs with food-grade ink with the date of lay as an easy way to keep a record of your hens’ eggs.

 How Often Should You Collect Chicken Eggs?

-Collecting fresh eggs from the coop should be done at least once a day, and if possible, twice.
+Collecting fresh eggs from the hen house should be done at least once a day, and if possible, twice.
 Egg-laying times can differ from hen to hen but generally speaking, most will lay by the late morning, so it’s best to do the first collection around this time.
 If you are doing a second collection of the day, check for any fresher eggs later in the evening.
 However, there are specific circumstances that mean as a chicken keeper, you may have to occasionally collect eggs more often.

 If you’re experiencing that your chickens are eating their own eggs, for example, you should check their nesting box four times a day and collect any new or previously missed eggs.
 If this helps to break the habit, you’ll be able to resume your usual collecting regime after a few days.
 As well as this, the time of year may also impact how often you should collect eggs, as we will discuss below.